Statement of Purpose

 Where I’m headed

 I believe that understanding these glia-mediated pathologies is key to elucidating the initiation and progression of diverse neurological disorders.
-In future research, I would like to study how microglia and astrocytes dynamically interact with each other, with neurons, and with the extracellular matrix, and how these interactions contribute to neuronal dysfunction and pathology.
+In future research, I would like to study how microglia and astrocytes dynamically interact with each other, with neurons, and with other neural components such as oligodendrocytes and myelin, and how these interactions contribute to neuronal dysfunction and pathology.

 Through the course “Biomaterials and Tissue Engineering,” I came to understand how stem cell and regenerative biology approaches could be integrated into neuroscience.
-Motivated by this, I proposed “Minimally Invasive Syringe-Injectable Hydrogel with MSCs and Neuroregenerative Factors” for lumbar spinal canal stenosis—a condition that also affected my grandmother—which received positive feedback from faculty for its therapeutic potential.
+Motivated by this, I proposed “Minimally Invasive Syringe-Injectable Hydrogel with MSCs and Neuro-regenerative Factors” for spinal stenosis—a condition that also affected my grandmother—which received positive feedback from faculty for its therapeutic potential.

 This experience naturally extended my previous neuroimmune perspective.
 While I initially studied how peripheral physiology interacts with the brain, I now hope to understand cell-to-cell interactions within the CNS using stem cell-based models.
 For example, by employing iPSC-derived neurons, astrocytes, and microglia in co-culture or 3D model systems, I’d like to explore how glia-mediated pathology alters synaptic function and neural circuits at both cellular and molecular levels.